Docs » Manage services, spans, and traces in Splunk APM » View and filter for spans within a trace

 Show spans in context 🔗

-• When a trace contains multiple repeated spans, the spans are typically collapsed into one row.
-Open the row to see the repeated span’s tags and select the number (x3, x7, and so on) to expand the row and view the individual spans and durations.
+When a trace contains multiple repeated spans, the spans are collapsed into 1 row and a multiplier is displayed next to the row to reflect the number of repeated spans.
+Select the multiplier (x3, x7, and so on) to expand the row to view the individual spans and durations.
+The span summary displays the total span count and the repeated tags associated with the repeated spans.

-• The colors of spans in the waterfall help differentiate the services contributing spans to a trace.
+The colors of spans in the waterfall help differentiate the services contributing spans to a trace.
 If every span in the trace is from the same service, all spans appear in the same color.
-If there are four different services involved, the spans are in four different colors, indicating the service they’re from.
+If there are 4 different services involved, the spans are in 4 different colors, to differentiate the service they’re from.

 Explore logs for each span 🔗

-When Related Content is turned on, you can jump to related logs for each trace and its spans.
+If you turned on Related Content, you can jump to related logs, when available, for each trace and its spans.
 The following image shows the related logs in Log Observer for a specific trace.

 Continue troubleshooting in Tag Spotlight 🔗